<< Yesterday

 1988 In the 'Year of the Balk,' Dave Stewart breaks a major league record, committing his twelfth balk of the season.
 The A's right-hander will extend the single-season mark to 16 thanks to the strict interpretation of umpires on a minor rule change.

-1990 At the Astrodome, Cubs' second baseman Ryan Sandberg's errorless game streak ends after 123 games and 582 chances when his errant throw to first base trying to rob Eric Anthony of an infield single allows Ken Caminiti to advanced to third.
+1990 At the Astrodome, Cubs' second baseman Ryan Sandberg's errorless game streak ends after 123 games and 582 chances when his errant throw to first base trying to rob Eric Anthony of an infield single allows Ken Caminiti to advance to third.
 The seven-time Gold Glove second baseman surpasses the marks for the position previously established by Joe Morgan (91 games) and Manny Trillo (479 errorless plays).

 1998 With a 6-3 victory over the Orioles, the Devil Rays become only the second expansion team in major league history to sweep an away four-game series.
 The 1993 Colorado Rockies, who did it against the Dodgers, is the other club to accomplish this feat.